isoaxe/personal-website/README.md

 ### `npm run watchify` (optional)

 Run the Watchify script in the package.json file.
 This monitors the preprocessed components for change and rebundles as necessary.
-Leave this running in a seperate terminal window or tab.
+Leave this running in a seperate shell tab.
 If the `watchify` script is used, then running `npm run browserify` is no longer necessary.

 **Now the backend needs to be set up.**

 ### `cd backend`

-Navigate to the backend folder in a new terminal tab or window to set up the server.
+Navigate to the backend folder in a new shell tab to set up the server.

 ### `npm install`